Monroe-Woodbury CSD: At-A-Glance

 Enrollment

 The academic achievements of M-W students are recognized throughout New York State.
 In addition to the academic offerings, students have the opportunity to participate in a wide variety of sports on the interscholastic and intramural levels.
 In an effort to continue the total development of all students, there are many co-curricular activities for students of all ability levels.
-The district’s goal is to provide what students require to achieve their true potential.
+The district’s goal is to help students achieve their true potential.

 students at lunch